neilchaudhuri/vidya-website/content/blog/the-signal-and-the-noise.md

 Technology continues to move faster than the speed of law as its grip on every aspect of our lives grows tighter, but it remains a black box to the very people who need to understand it.
-Senator Franken made a valiant effort to hold social media accountable for their actions during the 2016 elections, but until politics and law make the effort to discern signals from the noise produced by large tech companies, their [unchecked influence will have tremendous repercussions on all of us](https://www.youtube.com/watch?v=b23wrRfy7SM).
+Senator Franken made a valiant effort to hold social media accountable for their actions during the 2016 elections, but until politics and law make the effort to discern signals from the noise produced by large tech companies, their [unchecked influence will have continuously greater repercussions for all of us](https://www.youtube.com/watch?v=b23wrRfy7SM).